Spanish Parts of Speech (Part 2)

 Adjective Placement

-In Part 1 we learned that adjectives come after nouns in Spanish, but of course this isn't always true.
-Forms of the following adjectives come in front of the nouns they're modifying.
+In Part 1 we learned that adjectives come after nouns in Spanish, but of course this isn’t always true.
+The following “limiting adjectives” come in front of the nouns they’re modifying:

 alguno